kdtnisley/W-G-parts/README.md

 - improve fit of drive wheel adapter
 - clean up files so that they all use the ShapesNPaths library
 - add constants file
+- figure out what happened to the hand wheel code????